 What We Do

-Walden foster and adoptive resource families develop the skills to become part of a child’s treatment team, using individualized treatment strategies to meet the child’s needs and experience everyday activities in a safe, supportive home environment.
+Walden resource families develop the skills to become part of a child’s treatment team, using individualized treatment strategies to meet the child’s needs and experience everyday activities in a safe, supportive home environment.
 Walden families participate in treatment planning and receive ongoing training, in-home supervision and professional support.

-- Treatment Foster Care.
-Resource families are certified to provide short- and long-term foster care with the goal of reunifying the child with their birth family.
+- Foster Care.
+Resource families are approved to provide short-term foster care with the goal of reunifying the child with their birth family.

 Walden serves children, youth and families throughout Southern California from our offices in the following locations: